 Patients who have varicose veins require longer consultations because the imaging and mapping of all underlying saphenous veins, their tributaries and deep veins is required.

 Following your assessment it can then be decided whether your treatment is medical or cosmetic.
 You will then have the opportunity to discuss the recommended treatment pathway and ask Doctor Kemp any questions that you may have regarding your condition or the procedure prescribed.

 An individual treatment plan is generated and this will list the number and types of treatment sessions you will require.
 This plan also provides an accurate breakdown of costs and any entitlement to Medicare or Private Health Insurance rebates will be discussed.
 This treatment plan is yours to take home and is valid for 12 months.
 Should you wish, medical notes can also be sent to your GP to.

 Full payment is required at the time of consultation and on the day of treatment sessions.
 A deposit maybe required for some procedures.

-We accept eftpos as well as cash and cheque.
+We accept eftpos, bank transfer, cash and cheque.
 Please note there is a 1% surcharge on credit card payments.